xdevvx/asliri-smile-liveness-web-docs/README.md

-# ASLIRI PASSIVE LIVENESS WEB
+# ASLIRI SMILE LIVENESS WEB
-Passive Liveness by ASLIRI for your web apps.
+Smile Liveness by ASLIRI for your web apps.
 You can verification your client.

 ## Get Started
-Before integrating ASLIRI Passive Liveness Web, you need to have an authorization for credentials.
+Before integrating ASLIRI Smile Liveness Web, you need to have an authorization for credentials.
 Please contact [ASLIRI](https://asliri.id) to get credentials.
 You will get:
 1. **api-create-session**
 2. **verification-url**
 3. **token-sdk**